efixler/scrape/README.md

 ### Features:
 - Reliable, accurate and fast parsing of web content using [go-trafilatura](https://github.com/markusmobius/go-trafilatura)
-- Content stored in a database to minimize outbound requests and optimize performance
+- Scraped content backed by a database to minimize outbound requests and optimize performance
+  - Resources stored with a TTL (30 days by default) to limit storage size and prevent staleness
-- Uses sqlite by default - no external server needed
+  - Uses [sqlite](https://www.sqlite.org/index.html) - no external server needed
   - Adaptable to other storage backends

 ### Output Format
 JSON output is a superset of Trafilatura format.